 End of an Era

-After 39 successful years at the Hilltop House, the Matson’s, understandably, wanted to retire.
-The year was 1979.
-The OWH article below, from July 18, 1979, broke the news to a surely disapointed Omaha.
-I couldn’t help but wonder if the Dr.Wally Duff mentioned is Omaha’s best otolaryngologist?
 Also of note, a mention of reopening the Red Rooster Lounge.
 It must have fallen from favor for a while.
 The new developers’ idea was to recreate it for the new, young, sophisticated crowd “who would like to sip without disco…”

-The 1980 and 1981 Omaha city directories still had Hilltop House listed under its familiar operating name.
-This OWH article of June 1981 made an announcement of Hilltop House (shockingly) becoming a Mexican restaurant.
+The 1980 and 1981 Omaha City Directory still had Hilltop House listed under its familiar operating name.
+This OWH article of June 1981 made an announcement of Hilltop House becoming a Mexican restaurant.
 Apparently Bob and Kay Mackie had bought Hilltop House after a recent success with their newly opened Mexican restaurant called Roberto’s out on 90th and Center.
 The couple also owned the Old Mill Lounge.
 The article hints that the previous partnership, who had bought the property in 1979, could not make a go of it due to “lack of restaurant experience.”

-I never did find Roberto’s listed in the city directory.
-They must have been there a very short time.
-1982 had 4911 listed as “vacant”.
-Hilltop House sat vacant in 1983 also.
-It wasn’t until 1985 that 4911 Dodge Street was listed as “Under Construction”, which, after all this dismal detective work, made me feel a bit of relief.
-1986 brought Nan C, a fine women’s clothing shop onto the scene.
+1986 brought Nancy Heller and her business, Nan C, a fine women’s clothing shop onto the scene.
 Additionally Strategic Management Resources, Brian Zdan attorney, First American National Securities stock and bond brokers, A.L.
 Williams and Company Insurance and Bill Ramsey Associates Inc moved in the other, now divided offices.
-1989 found 4911 listed under Nan C but 4913 had been broken into formal, individual suites.
+1989 found 4911 Dodge listed under Nan C but 4913 had been broken into formal, individual suites.

 Nan C has maintained this beautiful location all of these years since 1986.
 This really is quite a glorious store, if you’ve never been.
-Currently the other offices are leased by Pasutech, Paul J. Strawhecker Inc and Alcoholics Anonymous central office.

 In beginning to research this article, I called Linda Matson Anderson, daughter of Ray and Mildred.
 She is a realtor in town and understandably busy as the spring season builds.
 I found her to be both very friendly and direct.
 She was so kind to let me use some of her family’s photos.
 She was very firm that I would not be getting anything else from her–apparently people have claimed to have the various, delicious, original Hilltop House recipes and or have tried to get them.
 I completely understood her protective nature.
 I assured her I cannot cook.
 We will have coffee at some point and discuss all of these very good things.
 I was able to share with her some brief memories of her parent’s restaurant from my child’s eye.